atewari-bot/vehicle-value-prediction/README.md

   ![Image](/images/model_r2_evaluation.png)

   **Key Takeaways:**
-  * XGBoost exhibits least value for loss function.
+  * RandomForestRegressor have the least value for loss function.
+  * RandomForestRegressor have best R2 score value of ~0.89 for test and validation data set.
+This mean model is capturing 89% of the patterns that determine car prices based on the features provided (like age, mileage, condition, etc.).

 #### Actual Vs Predicted Price Visualization